-In Florida, you have a constitutional right of access to court, even if you cannot afford an attorney or choose not to hire one.
+You have a constitutional right to access the Florida courts, even if you cannot afford an attorney or choose not to hire one.

-Preparing your own Florida court forms can be intimidating and stressful, but remember, doing it by yourself doesn’t mean that you have to do it alone.
+Preparing your own legal documents can be intimidating and stressful, but remember, doing it yourself doesn’t mean you have to do it alone.

 Our Most Popular Services:

 Our mission is to help pro se parties achieve their goals with increased confidence.

-We provide courteous, professional, and affordable clerical and procedural assistance for our customers who choose to prepare and Florida court documents or federal immigration documents on their own.
+We provide courteous, professional, and affordable clerical and procedural assistance for our customers who choose to prepare Florida court documents or federal immigration documents on their own.

 When you do business with Florida Document Specialists, there are no hidden fees, and if we cannot help you, we will tell you up front so you won’t waste your time or money.

-Florida Document Specialists has earned BBB Accreditation and an A+ rating with the Central Florida Better Business Bureau and has become Florida’s premier, nonlawyer legal document preparation company.
-We encourage you to read real customer reviews at the Central Florida Better Business Bureau and become one of our over 1700 followers on Facebook.
+Florida Document Specialists has earned BBB Accreditation and an A+ rating with the Central Florida Better Business Bureau and has become Florida’s premier, nonlawyer legal document preparation and online notarization company.

 Please take time to read our DISCLOSURE FROM NONLAWYERS, our POLICIES, and this informative CONSUMER INFORMATION PAMPHLET published by the Florida Bar.
 The pamphlet discusses problems you can encounter by using a nonlawer instead of an attorney, and it explains why document preparers working with the general public are not permitted to use the title of “Paralegal”, unless they are supervised by a licensed Florida attorney who is responsible for their work.